The Bitch is Back...and pleased with herself!

 First of all, it's hard to handle the fact that it's over, and that we won't be seeing these characters or their stories anymore.
 As a fan, I went back through all three seasons to watch the whole thing as an unified whole during the last four months or so.
-The show works pretty well for all that, despite season 3 neglecting to answer any of the lingering questions from the end of the second season
+The show works pretty well for all that, despite season 3 neglecting to answer any of the link

 .
 But with that, we've become really attached to Veronica, Wallace, Keith, Mac, Logan and many others...

 A number of others have commented on the dissatisfying story arc of season 3: that the big mysteries had been solved several episodes before the end (both the rapists and the Dean's killer were found), and so Veronica was left with what felt like a long sequence of one-off investigations to wrap up this brilliant series.
 Really, there were only two through-lines to the last episodes: whether Keith would be re-elected as sheriff, and Veronica coming to her senses to realize that dating Logan was not healthy for her (despite the strong love they held for each other).
 The election was an interesting development, and clearly the show's writers wanted it to be compelling for us the viewers, but since Veronica wasn't paying that much attention to it, it never really grabbed us.
 As for ending the LoVe (Lo

 ronica) romance, that's really more character development than plot, isn't it?